cult-of-coders/grapher/docs/caching_results.md

 ```

 Ok maybe it's not that complex or heavy, but use your imagination, imagine we have 100,000,000 users
 inside the database.
-And you just want to look for your friends in this big world.
+And you just want to look for your friends in this big nasty world.

 ```js
 // server-side